-Well, yes and no. Your friend could get a licence, but you’re not really supposed to get a licence for one individual ceremony as commissioners are to be available to anyone who asks.
+Well, yes and no. Your friend could get a license, but in Saskatchewan you’re not really supposed to get a license for one individual ceremony as marriage commissioners are to be available to anyone who asks.

 However, there are options for having a friend perform the bulk of the ceremony, and then the commissioner would have to step in for the legal requirements which only take a few short minutes.

 The Government of Saskatchewan has set out guidelines for most businesses and events including weddings.
 The provincial guidelines change to reflect changes in the pandemic situation.
 I will adhere to the guidelines set out on the day of your wedding.
 If you need more information about CoVid19 you can click here.

 If you have any other questions, feel free to contact me!

 Information from the Government of Saskatchewan regarding Marriages, Name Changes and Marriage Licenses.